Content on this page was generated by AI and has not been manually reviewed.

 How do I disable VPN on my router?

 Log into your router’s admin panel, locate the VPN section VPN Client or VPN Server, and disable it.
 Save changes and reboot if required.
 This stops traffic from routing through the VPN for all devices on that network.
+Edge nordvpn extension: complete setup guide for Edge browser, features, security tips, and optimization 2026

 How to re-enable VPN after disabling?